-Amongst frontend frameworks, Reactjs, remains at the top of the most desirable and most utilised in enterprise software applications.
+Amongst frontend frameworks, Reactjs remains at the top of the most desirable and most utilized in enterprise software applications.

-So, with all this positive plaudits of React being maintained correctly and with the huge community behind it , you might wonder, is Reactjs open source?
+So, with all these positive plaudits of Reactjs being maintained correctly and with the huge community behind it, you might wonder, is Reactjs open source?

 Making a library open source also provides the ability to have use cases tested that would otherwise not been spotted by an internal team.
 The feedback received from a larger amount of testers can be very beneficial to a project to secure any gaps in its implementation.

 This extra pool of testers essentially provides a safety net to the project and has the potential to save resources and revenue that would have otherwise been allocated to fixing various bugs within a confined team.
 Additionally, when a library has been used by many developers globally, the availability of potential hires that know your technology also increases.